The moduli space of matroids: Realization spaces and the Tutte group

-It turns out that $\cX_M$ is represented by $k_M$ as a functor from pastures to sets.
+It turns out that $\cX_M$ is represented by $k_M$ as a functor from idylls to sets.
 In other words, $\Spec k_M$ is the fine moduli space of realization spaces for $M$.
 In down-to-earth terms, this means the following: